-Ashlee Simpson-Ross And Husband, Evan, Watch Diana Ross Perform Live
+Ashlee Simpson-Ross And Husband Evan Watch Diana Ross Perform Live

 The iconic singer continued on with medley’s of “Do You Know,” and “Ain’t No Mountain.”
 Ross’ encore, “Reach Out And Touch” was accompanied by a choir.
 Evan Ross, 29, took to Instagram and uploaded a photo of himself with wife, Ashlee, at Ross’ live performance and added the caption, “Mom show #hollywoodbowl its going to be a great night!”

-This month, the couple launched their unisex Zadig & Voltaire line called, “Jagger Snow,” in West Hollywood, California.
+This month, the couple launched their unisex Zadig & Voltaire line called, “Jagger Snow” in West Hollywood, California.
 While showcasing the line, the couple recalled a surprising and memorable event surrounding the birth of their little girl.

 The name of their line was inspired by their daughter, Jagger Snow, and on her July 2015 birth, Evan Ross recalled the time his mom, Diana, and Ashlee’s parents got into the delivery room before it was time for guests to enter.